ciberdiego123/name_generator/README.md

-# name_generator
+# Name generator

-A random names generator app using Flutter.
+A random name generator app using Flutter.